SPIX23/shaiya-solutions/databases/readme.md

 **notes**

-* the ep3 ps_game reads ps_gamedefs.dbo.mobitem itemorder column that has 3 rows and cannot process columns with 9 rows
+* the ep3 ps_game expects the ps_gamedefs.dbo.mobitem itemorder column to have 3 rows and is unable to process 9 rows